Belgian colonial empire: Congo Free State (1885–1908)

 Colonization of the Congo began in the late 19th century.
-King Leopold II of Belgium, frustrated by his nation's lack of international power and prestige, tried to persuade the Belgian government to support colonial expansion around the then-largely unexplored Congo Basin.
+King Leopold II, frustrated by his nation's lack of international power and prestige, tried to persuade the Belgian government to support colonial expansion around the then-largely unexplored Congo Basin.
 Their refusal led Leopold to create a state under his own personal rule.
 With support from a number of Western countries who saw Leopold as a useful buffer between rival colonial powers, Leopold achieved international recognition for the Congo Free State in 1885.

 The Free State government exploited the Congo for its natural resources, first ivory and later rubber which was becoming a valuable commodity.
 With the support of the Free State's military, the Force Publique, the territory was divided into private concessions.
-The Anglo-Belgian India Rubber Company (ABIR), among others, used force and brutality to extract profit from the territory.
+The Abir Congo Company (ABIR), among others, used force and brutality to extract profit from the territory.
 Their regime in the Congo used forced labour, and murder and mutilation on indigenous Congolese who did not fulfill quotas for rubber collections.
 Millions of Congolese died during this time.
 Many deaths can be attributed to new diseases introduced by contact with European colonists, including smallpox which killed nearly half the population in the areas surrounding the lower Congo River.

 A sharp reduction of the population of the Congo through excess deaths occurred in the Free State period but estimates of the deaths toll vary considerably.
 Although the figures are estimates, it is believed that as many as ten million Congolese died during the period, roughly a fifth of the population.
 As the first census did not take place until 1924, it is difficult to quantify the population loss of the period and these figures have been disputed by some who, like William Rubinstein, claim that the figures cited by Adam Hochschild are speculative estimates based on little evidence.